Uses

 Services

-Proton: the premier, privacy-focused email and calendar provider.
+Fastmail: the premier email and calendar provider.

 Kagi: my favorite search engine that avoids AI cruft, provides relevant results and myriad other features (like ranking results) and highlights trackers present for a given result.